 Turmeric

 A study showed that turmeric could reduce fat cell numbers by half.
-Another study showed that it increased bile acid synthesis, reducing fat cell number.
+Another study showed it increased bile acid synthesis, reducing fat cell number.

 Ginger Extract

-Ginger extract also breaks down and prevents body fat.
+The ginger extract also breaks down and prevents body fat.
 Ginger root extract prevented adipocyte fatty acid-binding protein from transferring fat to fat cells in one research.

 This may minimize fat storage and increase fat breakdown.
 Ginger improves circulation, oxygenating organs like the liver.
 An overloaded liver signals the brain to store more food as fat, which can help weight reduction.